 There are two ways to talk about oneself in singular pronouns first-person, 저 (jeo) and 나 (na).
 These are the two most commonly used words.
 The first one, 저 (jeo), is a formal tone pronoun.
 This means that while talking to anyone with whom you are supposed to use honorifics and polite manners, then you should use 저 (jeo).

 In first-person plural pronouns, two words are used 저희 (jeo hui) and 우리 (u ri).
-The first pronoun 저희 (jeohui) is the polite form of the pronoun while the second 우리 (uri) one is the informal form.
+The first pronoun 저희 (jeohui) is the polite form of the pronoun, while the second 우리 (uri) is the informal form.

 In the second-person form, there are two words in Korean: 당신 (dang sin) and 그대 (geudae).
-It is used to refer to the person/ persons spoken to and has different forms (both formal and informal).
+It refers to the person/ persons spoken to and has different forms (both formal and informal).

 While talking informally to someone, 그쪽(geujjog) and 너 (neo) are used.
 There are different arguments about which one to use in what situations.
 The other Korean pronoun for second-person 너 (neo) is usually widely accepted and generally heard while talking to someone informally in Korean.

-However, if you do not know someone and are not sure if you can already use the informal tone, then 그쪽(geujjog) is the best option for you.
+However, if you do not know someone and are unsure if you can already use the informal tone, then 그쪽(geujjog) is the best option for you.
 Since it is polite and can be used for people around your age or even younger, these are the second-person singular forms.